jhysz/data-simulation-for-initial-orbit-determination/readme.md

 `conda install astropy`\
 `pip install astropy`

-Other libraries can be installed in case of ' ImportError ' during use
+Other libraries can be installed in case of 'ImportError' during use

 # Usage

-Run the following command to obtain two types of simulation data.
+Fisrt, you should unzip 'orekit-data.zip', then run the following command to obtain two types of simulation data.

 `python test.py`